manzing/NotEnoughAV1Encodes/README.md

 # NotEnoughAV1Encodes

+---

+## NOTICE: This fork is just an attempt to add SVT-HEVC to NEAV1E.
+Currently, it works only through FFmpeg and need a FFmpeg version compiled with SVT-HEVC (replace the original in NEAV1E apps folder)

+---

 #### NEAV1E is a GUI for AV1 encoders - aomenc, rav1e, svt-av1 & vp9.

 A tool to make encoding faster and easier for AV1 encoders.